☎ CONTACT Phone: 215-762-5530 Fax: 215-762-5540 e-mail: frontdesk@phillyent.com ➤ Office Hours Monday - Friday: 8AM - 4PM Saturday and Sunday: Closed

 Conductor

-Robert T. Sataloff, MD, DMA, FACS is Professor and Chair, Department of Otolaryngology-Head and Neck Surgery and Senior Associate Dean for Clinical Academic Specialties, Drexel University College of Medicine.
-Dr. Sataloff is Director of Otolaryngology and Communication Sciences Research at the Lankenau Institute for Medical Research, and Director of Otolaryngology Education at Lankenau Medical Center.
-He also holds Adjunct Professorships in the Departments of Otolaryngology – Head and Neck Surgery at Thomas Jefferson University, Temple University and the Philadelphia College of Osteopathic Medicine; and he is on the faculty of the Academy of Vocal Arts.
-He serves as Conductor of the Thomas Jefferson University Choir.
+Robert T. Sataloff, MD, DMA, FACS is Professor and Chair, Department of Otolaryngology – Head and Neck Surgery and Senior Associate Dean for Clinical Academic Specialties, Drexel University College of Medicine.
+He also holds Adjunct Professorships in the Departments of Otolaryngology – Head and Neck Surgery at Thomas Jefferson University and the Philadelphia College of Osteopathic Medicine; and he is on the faculty of the Academy of Vocal Arts.
+He has served as Conductor of the Thomas Jefferson University Choir for roughly half a century.
 Dr. Sataloff is also a professional singer and singing teacher.
-He holds an undergraduate degree from Haverford College in Music Theory and Composition; graduated from Jefferson Medical College, Thomas Jefferson University; received a Doctor of Musical Arts in Voice Performance from Combs College of Music; and he completed Residency in Otolaryngology - Head and Neck Surgery and a Fellowship in Otology, Neurotology and Skull Base Surgery at the University of Michigan.
-Dr. Sataloff is Chair of the Boards of Directors of the Voice Foundation and of the American Institute for Voice and Ear Research.
-He also has served as Chair of the Board of Governors of Graduate Hospital; President of the American Laryngological Association, the International Association of Phonosurgery, the Pennsylvania Academy of Otolaryngology – Head and Neck Surgery, and The American Society of Geriatric Otolaryngology, and in numerous other leadership positions.
-Dr. Sataloff is Editor-in-Chief of the Journal of Voice; Editor Emeritus of Ear, Nose and Throat Journal; Associate Editor of the Journal of Singing; on the Editorial Board of Medical Problems of Performing Artists, and is an editorial reviewer for numerous otolaryngology journals.
-He has written over 1,000 publications including 71 books, and he has been awarded more than $5 million in research funding.
-His H-index is 43 (as of May 2022).
-He has invented more than 75 laryngeal microsurgical instruments distributed currently by Integra Medical, ossicular replacement prostheses produced by Grace Medical, and a novel laryngeal prosthesis (patent pending).
-He holds a patent on a unique thyroplasty implant.
-His medical practice is limited to care of the professional voice and to otology/neurotology/skull base surgery.
-Dr. Sataloff has developed numerous novel surgical procedures including total temporal bone resection for formerly untreatable skull base malignancy, laryngeal microflap and mini-microflap procedures, vocal fold lipoinjection, vocal fold lipoimplantation, and others.
-Dr. Sataloff is recognized as one of the founders of the field of voice, having written the first modern comprehensive article on care of singers, and the first chapter and book on care of the professional voice, as well as having influenced the evolution of the field through his own efforts and through the Voice Foundation for over 4 decades.
+He holds an undergraduate degree from Haverford College in Music Theory and Composition; graduated from Jefferson Medical College, Thomas Jefferson University; received a Doctor of Musical Arts in Voice Performance from Combs College of Music; and he completed Residency in Otolaryngology - Head and Neck Surgery and Fellowship in Otology, Neurotology and Skull Base Surgery at the University of Michigan.
+Dr. Sataloff is Chairman of the Boards of Directors of The Voice Foundation and of the American Institute for Voice and Ear Research.
+He also has served as Chair of the Board of Governors of Graduate Hospital; President of the American Laryngological Association, the International Association of Phonosurgery, the Pennsylvania Academy of Otolaryngology-Head and Neck Surgery, and the American Society of Geriatric Otolaryngology; Vice President of the Eastern Section of the Triological Society, and in numerous other leadership positions.
+Dr. Sataloff is Editor-in-Chief of the Journal of Voice; Editor Emeritus of Ear, Nose and Throat Journal; Associate Editor of the Journal of Singing; on the Editorial Board of Medical Problems of Performing Artists; and he is a reviewer for numerous otolaryngology journals.
+He has written over 1,200 publications including 79 books, and he has been awarded more than $5 million in research funding.
+His H-index is 50.
+He has invented more than 75 laryngeal microsurgical instruments distributed currently by Integra Medical, ossicular replacement prostheses produced by Grace Medical, and novel, patented laryngeal prostheses.
+His medical practice has been limited to care of the professional voice and to otology/neurotology/skull base surgery and he stopped routine clinical practice in 2024 to focus on education, research, administration and other Department Chair priorities.
 Dr. Sataloff has been recognized by Best Doctors in America (Woodward White Athens) every year since 1992, Philadelphia Magazine since 1997, and Castle Connolly’s “America’s Top Doctors” since 2002.
+In 2025, Expertscape ranked him as the number one otolaryngology expert in the world.

 Philip Andrew Doucette, MM, MA, CCC-SLP, has an interest in the human voice which has taken him down many paths as a performer, collaborator, teacher, conductor and clinician.
 He studied choral conducting with Michael Mendoza at the College of New Jersey and currently serves as assistant conductor for the TJUC.
 Additionally, he is Associate Director of The Wilmington Children’s Chorus where, among other duties, he serves as Director for The Young Men’s Ensemble, a 30+ voice ensemble of young men ages 12-18 in various stages of voice change.
 Mr. Doucette holds a Master of Music in Voice Performance and Pedagogy from The Pennsylvania State University and a Master of Arts in Speech- Language Pathology from West Chester University.
 He is a member of The National Association of Teachers of Singing, The Voice Foundation, The American Speech and Hearing Association, the American Guild of Musical Artists and The American Choral Directors Association.
 He is a licensed speech voice therapist and singing voice specialist at Philadelphia Ear, Nose and Throat Associates, as well as Instructor in the Department of Otolaryngology – Head and Neck Surgery, Drexel University College of Medicine.